Netflix/falcor/_includes/homepage-key-feature-1.md

 ### One Model Everywhere

-Falcor lets you treat all your remote data as one virtual model and code as if it's sitting right there on the client.
+Falcor lets you treat all your remote data as one virtual model.
+You code as if all your data is sitting right there on the client.